-A contractor is hired by the Authority to perform maintenance on small grease traps every month and large grease traps every 2 to 3 months.
+A contractor is hired by the Authority to perform maintenance on small grease traps every month and large grease traps every two to three months.
 Grease is vacuumed out and rinsed into a storage tank for proper disposal.
 Additionally, a contractor hired by the Authority picks up grease from commercial tenants one to three times per week for proper disposal.
-Grease is either picked up in lined buckets or extracted from grease containers to be stored in a storage tank and later collected for processing at an offsite facility once a month.
+Grease is either picked up in lined buckets or extracted from grease containers to be stored in a storage tank and later collected for processing at an off-site facility once a month.
 When sanitary sewer system malfunctions occur, such as stoppages, the cause of the problem is investigated and analyzed.
 Maintenance schedules are then adjusted accordingly.
-If necessary, repairs are initiated by FMD or the commercial tenants, as appropriate.
+If necessary, repairs are initiated by the FMD or the commercial tenants, as appropriate.

 For aircraft sewage, the waste is emptied from the aircraft into mobile lavatory trucks and then into the sewer system at the triturator via a connection hose.
-If there are spill incidents, the A&TO Department of P&EAD documents the incident, requests corrective actions if necessary, and monitors implementation of any required corrective actions.
+If there are spill incidents, the Airside Operations Department or the P&EAD documents the incident, requests corrective actions if necessary, and monitors implementation of any required corrective actions.

 In the event that any infiltration from the sanitary sewer into the storm drain system is observed or suspected, the Authority will investigate the source of the sewage.
-The Authority will conduct any required maintenance or repair on the onsite lateral lines, and issues related to the municipal sanitary sewer system main lines will be reported to the MWWD.
+The Authority will conduct any required maintenance or repair on the on-site lateral lines, and issues related to the municipal sanitary sewer system main lines will be reported to the MWWD.
 The Authority will coordinate with the MWWD, as necessary.